Carlos Correa Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

+- The Rangers pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.11).

-- In his most recent appearance on Sunday against the Milwaukee Brewers, the righty threw 3 2/3 innings, allowing three earned runs while surrendering three hits.
+- In his last appearance on Tuesday, the left-hander tossed eight scoreless innings against the Arizona Diamondbacks while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.